Smallest multiplicative magic squares, 6th and 7th-order

 The ten smallest possible products for 6x6 multiplicative magic squares are:

 For more terms: see the 6x6 list referenced in Jan.
-2006 under the number A113026 in the Neil Sloane's Encyclopedia of Integer Sequences, AT&T Research.
+2006 under the number A113026 in the On-Line Encyclopedia of Integer Sequences, OEIS Foundation.

 Smallest 7th-order multiplicative magic squares